-The Komorebi window blind system offers a pleasant wake-up experience in tune with natural rhythms.
+Komorebi is a window blind system that offers a pleasant wake-up experience in tune with natural rhythms.
 The shade slowly fans open letting in natural light, either as the sun rises or based on a set alarm, depending on the desired setting.

 Collaboration with Minsun Mini Kim and Beth Wernet

-The bulb turns on by pressing it toward the base.
-It can also be screwed into a standard fixture.
-Our unscrew it and play around.
-The filament is made of LEDs so it doesn't give off heat, and can run on a small rechargeable lithium-ion battery.
+The bulb turns on and off by pressing the top in toward the base.
+This model could be recharged by USB, but the vision was to have it recharge by screwing it into a standard fixture.
+The filament is made of LEDs so it gives off minimal heat, and runs on a rechargeable lithium-ion battery.